No mention of Naankuse (spelled N/a’an ku sê, in one of the local dialects) seems to be made without the words Angelina Jolie popping up.

 And so, tempted by the reputation of the sanctuary, as well as its great location not far from the Windhoek Hosea Kutako airport, we decided to book ourselves into the Naankuse lodge for our final night's accommodation, before our flight back to South Africa the following day.

-At Naankuse there is a large variety of wildlife activities on offer, based around the different animals and conservation areas of the sanctuary, including for example cheetah, caracal and rhino experiences, or horse rides through the nature reserve surrounding the lodge.
+At Naankuse there is a large variety of wildlife activities on offer, based around the different animals and conservation areas of the sanctuary.

-It is possible to do a self-drive through the part of Naankuse's conservation area where the chalets and villas are based, although this area is not particularly large, and 10 minutes or so in the car will cover most of it.
+It is also possible to do a self-drive through the part of Naankuse's conservation area where the chalets and villas are based, although this area is not particularly large, and 10 minutes or so in the car will cover most of it.

 As for the accommodation itself, we were booked into one of Naankuse's standalone 2-bedroom villas on the property, and here unfortunately we were to be a bit disappointed.

 The villa was perfectly sufficient for our needs, however it was no different to the kinds of thatch roof houses found a-dime-a-dozen in nature reserves across southern Africa, plainly and unfussily decked out.
+The interior of the house was functional, but not particularly distinctive.

-As our pre-dinner drinks arrived we appreciated the sightings of a few animals come to visit the waterhole not far away, as dusk approached, together with a troop of monkeys cavorting around the swimming pool area.
 As a result, heading down to the pool would have been too dangerous, and it did leave me wondering if the animals were discouraged from the area during the day when guests wanted to use the pool, or if it was simply not available at certain times.

 We ordered from the limited set menu, and our starters of bobotie spring rolls were superb!
 Our main courses were also pretty tasty, with some delicious vegetable sides.
 We did though have to send our meat back to the kitchen once to be recooked, as it had arrived cooked completely differently from what we had ordered.